sjpritchard/agentic_demo/projectBrief.md

 Read the specification file for each app.

 # Data
-You will need to search and extract content from wikipedia using the Tavily search and extract tool to obtain the source data for the vector DB.
+You will need to search and extract content from https://www.wikipedia.org/ using the Tavily search and extract tool to obtain the source data for the vector DB.
+Don't write any code to do this - do it yourself directly.

 Obtain data for the following aircraft:

 - B-1 Lancer
 - F-117A Nighthawk